hall-of-code/renderwood.js/README.md

 # Renderwood.js
-Renderwood.js is a small rendering Module for nodeJS, to render HTML in (for example:) Express.js linke .blade.php in Laravel.
+Renderwood.js is a small rendering Module for nodeJS, to render HTML in (for example:) Express.js like .blade.php in PHP's Laravel.

 **webapp.js**
 ```